 I do not curve grades.
 Assignments are combined into categories so that a low grade for one item will not destroy your grade.
-There are things built into the course to help students obtain higher grades such as multiple submissions for assignments and exam corrections.
+There are things built into the course to help students obtain higher grades.

 Grade Disputes: All grade disputes must be reported within 1 week and resolved within 2 weeks of the grade in question being posted in eLearning.
 Uncontested grades will become final after 1 week and cannot be disputed later.
-Announcements are made after each grade is posted so please check your grades promptly and reach out to the proper person.
+Announcements are made after each grade is posted so, please check your grades promptly and reach out if you have questions.

 I am responsible for grading your exams.
-If you have questions regarding your exam, please contact me through a private post on Piazza.
+Everything else will be graded by a TA.
+If you have questions regarding any grading, please create a post to instructors only in Piazza.